Pelican-Elegant/elegant/documentation/content/Contributing/git-commit-guidelines.md

 !!! tip

-    Use Commitizen.
+    [Use Commitizen for Git commits]({filename}./commitizen.md).
 It does make life easier.
+It automatically formats the commit message to conform to our guidelines.

 ## Commit Message Format